A0620-00

 This image of A0620-00 was created from Sloan Digital Sky Survey data in visible and infrared light (filters u,g,i,z) and spans roughly 8 arcminutes.

 A0620-00 has undergone two X-ray outbreaks.
 The first one was in 1917.
 The second burst, in 1975, was detected by the Ariel 5 satellite.
-During that time, A0620-00 was the brightest X-ray point source.
+During that time, A0620-00 was the brightest X-ray point source., and had a maximum apparent visual magnitude of 11.2.
 It is now classified as an X-ray nova.
 Its black hole nature was determined in 1986.

 The black hole in A0620-00 pulls matter from the K-type star into an accretion disk.
 The accretion disk emits significant amounts of visible light and X-rays.
 Because the K-type star has been pulled into an ellipsoidal shape, the amount of surface area visible, and thus the apparent brightness, changes from the Earth's perspective.
 A0620-00 also bears the variable star designation V616 Monocerotis.